 The knee-high length of over the calf dress socks is best for formal occasions and for those whose greatest concern is ensuring the socks stay up all day.
 At Boardroom Socks, our over the calf socks are meticulously designed to stay up.
 In fact, my father started Boardroom Socks because he could no longer find a quality pair of American-made over the calf dress socks that would actually stay up all day.

 Prior to joining my parents in our family business, I begrudgingly admit that I had never worn a pair of over the calf socks!
 I have since fully converted to being a fan of over the calf socks; I absolutely love them.
-If you’d like to read about why I personally believe you should give over the calf dress socks a try, read this article on our blog.

 Now that you have selected your preferred length, let's move on to material.
 You always want to check the material contents on the socks’ label when shopping for dress socks.
-Look for socks that are primarily made out of merino wool or pima cotton - this is a key indicator of both quality and how comfortable the socks will be.
+Look for socks that are primarily made out of merino wool or long staple cotton - this is a key indicator of both quality and how comfortable the socks will be.
 Avoid polyester, as it doesn’t breathe and will cause your feet to sweat.

 When choosing between wool and cotton, it is mostly a matter of personal preference.
 Each of these yarns have their own unique benefits, and both are key ingredients in making the best dress socks.
 Customers frequently ask us which material is thicker and, technically speaking, while our merino wool yarn is ever-so-slightly thicker than our pima cotton yarns, you would likely never notice the difference.